rpakdel/stm32_bluepill_arduino_prep/readme.md

 * Important: After download complete, you must select Boot1 back to pin 0 before resetting the board!
 * Now connect micro-USB to computer.
 A new USB Serial Device should appear under Ports (COM & LPT) in Windows Device Manager.
 * Ensure Maple DFU appears in Windows Device Manager after flashing.
-* Note: If you get `Couldn't find the DFU device: [1EAF:0003]` when uploading, then manually reset the device using the onboard push button.
+* Note: If you get `Couldn't find the DFU device: [1EAF:0003]` when uploading a sketch, then manually reset the device using the onboard push button.
+* If uploading a sketch still fails, reflash using the above bootloader again.

 ### Arduino IDE